pedronauck/algorithms-with-es6/README.md

 # Algorithms with ES6

-This is a just a lab to test how it would look classic algorithms written with Ecmascript 6.
-The code result is incredible, because it resolve a lot of problems that we had when writting Javascript.
+This is just a lab to test how classic algorithms written in Ecmascript 6  would look like.
+The code result is incredible, because it resolves a lot of problems that we used to have while writting Javascript.

-The list of Algorithms made by now:
+The list of Algorithms so far:

 ## Math Expressions